-The recommendations that build toward this in some cases might require standard-setters and regulators to revisit what information is useful in a current context.
-Disclosures across many forms of capital (e.g. climate-related disclosures, water quality and use and Paris Agreement alignment in relation to environmental capital; diversity, political donations and governance in relation to social capital and intangible assets in relation to financial capital) and with more of a future-focus are increasingly in demand, in addition to more established areas of interest such as past movements of financial and physical capital.
+The recommendations that build toward this goal might require standard-setters and regulators to revisit what information is useful in the current context.
+Disclosures across many forms of capital (e.g. climate-related disclosures and water quality in relation to environmental capital; diversity, political donations and governance in relation to social capital; and intangible assets in relation to financial capital) and with more of a future-focus are increasingly in demand, in addition to more established areas of interest such as past movements of financial and physical capital.
 These recommendations are about improving the content of reporting and include measures like amending s 211 of the Companies Act 1993 and broadening the remit of the XRB under s 17(2) of the Financial Reporting Act 2013.
 Assurance will also enter into this goal as part of ensuring that disclosures can be trusted.